the-human-colossus-foundation/oca-spec/docs/ecosystem/oca-repository.md

 ## Features

 ::: tip
-The example OCAFile used in the following sections is the [entrance-credential.ocafile](https://github.com/THCLab/ocafile-examples/blob/main/entrance-credential.ocafile), furthermore truncaded for clarity and brevity to the first five instructions.
+The example OCAFile used in the following sections is the [entrance-credential.ocafile](https://github.com/THCLab/ocafile-examples/blob/main/entrance-credential.ocafile), which has been truncated for clarity and brevity to the first five instructions.
 :::

 ### OCAFile integration